The Annotated Forge Manual (WIP)

 With annotations specifically detailing how Weland and Atque, Forge’s modern replacements, differ from Forge, and correcting numerous errata found within the manual.
 (However, thus far, I’ve only done the first nine pages – twenty-five are left.)

-My annotations are all italicized; are all either [bracketed], indented, or both; and always conclude with –Ed.
+All my annotations are italicized; are either [bracketed], indented, or both; and conclude with –Ed.
 After this note, all text outside annotations will be Bungie’s (with occasional minor spelling or grammar corrections).

 Please contact me if you notice any errors or omissions (besides the parts of the manual I haven’t gotten to, natch).
 If you need more context for this, I have a beginners’ mapmaking page that should hopefully provide precisely that.